kwatch/benry-ruby/benry-cmdopt/README.md

   contain `-h`, `--help`, `-v`, nor `--version`.
   These options are available but not shown in help message.
 Strange.

-* `optparse.rb` can generate help message, but it contains command usage string such as `Usage: <command> [options]`. `optparse.rb` should NOT include it in help message because it is just a library, not framework.
+* `optparse.rb` generate help message which contains command usage string such as `Usage: <command> [options]`. `optparse.rb` should NOT include it in help message because it is just a library, not framework.
   If you want to change '[options]' to '[<options>]', you must manipulate help message string by yourself.